 K1 Overflow Lot to Killington Peak is a 6.2 mile moderately trafficked loop trail located near Killington, Vermont that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 Mixed bag of hiking, mtn biking and ski trails including service road and stairs.
 Pick your way to the top.
 Reward is a spectacular above tree line view at peak when not obscured by clouds.